Nganasan language: Word order

-The dominating word order in Nganasan is SOV, similar to other Samoyedic languages.
+The dominating word order in Nganasan is subject-object-verb (SOV), similar to other Samoyedic languages.
 However, Nganasan is considered to exhibit more freedom in word order than other languages of its group.
 According to Tereščenko (1979), other types of word orders are used for shifting the sentence focus, especially in emphatic speech.
 The focused constituent usually immediately precedes the verb.
 Wagner-Nagy (2010) suggests that Nganasan is similar to Hungarian in its behavior, in that its word order is determined by pragmatic factors rather than being fixed.

 On the phrase level, the attributes within the noun phrase usually precede the noun and become focused when placed after it.
 Numerals and adjectives agree with the heads in case, and adjectives also agree with the head in number.
 The case agreement is only complete in grammatical cases; in locative cases the attribute gets genitive form.
 There are no prepositions in Nganasan, postpositions are composite parts of words and also require the attributes in genitive cases.
 Possession is expressed with genitive construction or by a possessive suffix attached to the possessed (Helimski, 1998; Katzschmann, 2008).

-Nganasan is a pro-drop language: pronominal subjects are often omitted when the verb conjugation type is subjective (Tereščenko, 1979).
+Nganasan is a pro-drop language; pronominal subjects are often omitted when the verb conjugation type is subjective (Tereščenko, 1979).